jariz/Akku/README.md

 ### Will this app be in the App Store?

 No. [Like most of my apps](https://noti.center), it uses pretty unorthodox API's that will very likely not work in the app sandbox and/or be approved by Apple.
-Despite not
-Akku contains a automatic updater that will keep it up to date, and additionally, you can manually check by clicking 'Check for updates' from it's menu.
+However, Akku contains a automatic updater that will keep it up to date, and additionally, you can manually check by clicking 'Check for updates' from it's menu.

 ### How does it work?